Risk-Aware Submodular Optimization for Multi-Robot Coordination: Simulations

 We then compare the arrival time, number of assignments, and running time of these three assignment strategies in Figure~\ref{fig:compare_one_tri_per}.
 We execute all three assignment strategies in 10 trials with the same initial vehicles' positions and demand locations.
 In particular, we consider three scales of vehicle-demand system, e.g., $R=3, N=2$ (Fig.~\ref{fig:assign_in_action}), $R=6, N=4$ (Fig.~\ref{fig:other_two_scale}-(a)) and $R=12, N=5$ (Fig.~\ref{fig:other_two_scale}-(b)).
 For each scale of the vehicle-demand system, we evaluate three different triggering ratios, $\gamma = \{0.3, 0.5, 0.7\}$, in each trial.

-Figure~\ref{fig:compare_one_tri_per}-(a), (b) \& (c) show that OTA and the all-step assignment reach all demand locations earlier than the offline assignment.
-This is expected since OTA and the all-step assignment, we reassign vehicles to reduce the arrival time using the real-time information.
-For the same reason, the offline assignment takes less running time and results in fewer total assignments, as shown in Figure~\ref{fig:compare_one_tri_per}-(d) to (i).
+Figure~\ref{fig:compare_one_tri_per}-(a), (b) \& (c) show that the \textit{offline assignment} performs the best in terms of the arrival time, which is intuitive given that it knows the arrival times exactly, while the other three online assignments have the uncertain knowledge of the arrival times only.
+We observe that ATA with some suitable triggering ratios (e.g., $\gamma =0.3, 0.5, 0.7$ in Fig.~\ref{fig:compare_one_tri_per}-(a), $\gamma =0.3, 0.5$ in Fig.~\ref{fig:compare_one_tri_per}-(b), and $\gamma =0.3$ in Fig.~\ref{fig:compare_one_tri_per}-(c)) performs close to the offline strategy, which shows the effectiveness of ATA.
+Also, note that ATA and the \textit{all-step} assignment reach all demand locations earlier than the \textit{one-step} assignment.
+This is expected since in ATA and \textit{all-step} assignment, the vehicles are reassigned to reduce arrival time using the real-time information, while \textit{one-step} assignment only assigns the vehicles at the initial time step.
+For the same reason, \textit{one-step} assignment has less running time and fewer assignments, as shown in Figure~\ref{fig:compare_one_tri_per}-(d) to (i).

-Figure~\ref{fig:compare_one_tri_per}-(a), (b) \& (c) show that OTA performs comparably with the all-step assignment in terms of the arrival time while using fewer assignments and with lower running time (Figure~\ref{fig:compare_one_tri_per}-(d) to (i)).
-In particular, Figure~\ref{fig:compare_one_tri_per}-(d), (e), \& (f) shows that OTA with $\gamma=0.5$ avoids at least half of the unnecessary assignments compared with that of the all-step case.
-Figures~\ref{fig:compare_one_tri_per}-(g), (h) \& (i) show that all-time assignment has longer running time when the problem becomes larger.
-OTA achieves a comparable performance with much lower running time when $\gamma$ is less than 0.5.
-We also observe from Figure~\ref{fig:compare_one_tri_per} that the triggering ratio $\gamma$ trades-off performance (arrival time) and cost (number of assignments and running time).
-Particularly, a larger $\gamma$ triggers more assignments to reduce the arrival time, while at the same time, it takes more running time. }
+Figures~\ref{fig:compare_one_tri_per}-(d) to (i) show that ATA schedules fewer assignments and use less running time than that of the \textit{all-step} assignment.
+In particular, Figures~\ref{fig:compare_one_tri_per}-(d), (e), \& (f) show that ATA with $\gamma=0.5$ avoids at least half of the assignments compared to \textit{all-step} assignment.
+Even with fewer assignments, ATA performs comparably with or in some cases even better than \textit{all-step} assignment in terms of the arrival time as shown in Figure~\ref{fig:compare_one_tri_per}-(a), (b) \& (c).
+Particularly, with respect to the average of arrival time, ATA with triggering ratio $\gamma = 0.5$, $\gamma = 0.5$, and $\gamma = 0.3$ performs better than \textit{all-step} assignment in 3-vehicle 2-demand (Fig.~\ref{fig:compare_one_tri_per}-(a)), 6-vehicle 4-demand (Fig.~\ref{fig:compare_one_tri_per}-(b)), and 12-vehicle 5-demand (Fig.~\ref{fig:compare_one_tri_per}-(c)) systems, respectively.
+This result echoes the analysis at the end of Section~\ref{sec:adaptive_submodular} that more assignments may not always help because the assignment using the traffic conditions revealed so far is nearsighted.